Breaking the dependency cycle:

 How health inequalities of vulnerable families can be tackled in Western Europe

 Vulnerable families face significant health inequalities, despite rising life expectancy across Western Europe.
-While access to good healthcare is important, it only accounts for 15-25% of health inequalities.
-A range of social determinants crucially drive trends around mortality and ill-health, including quality of education, housing, employment, working conditions and welfare.
+While access to medical care has a role to play, a range of social determinants are also driving this trend, including quality of education, housing, employment, working conditions and welfare services.

 These are among the findings of a new Deloitte Centre for Health Solutions report – Breaking the Dependency Cycle: Tackling Health Inequalities of Vulnerable Families – which warns of the damaging consequences of health inequality.

 Our study reveals how health inequalities hold back all generations, from early childhood to old age.
 Offering a host of case studies, it recommends a life-cycle approach to vulnerable families – with governments and providers urged to break down organisational barriers and collectively face up to challenges.

 Health inequalities have a substantial economic impact, hitting labour productivity and accounting for an estimated 20% of European healthcare costs.
 But they also take a social toll, with negative socioeconomic circumstances having a cumulative effect throughout a person’s life.
 Unemployment and financial disadvantages pass between generations, as vulnerable children become vulnerable adults.

 Health inequality threatens people across all life stages, including:

 Infants require effective maternity care and well-educated mothers to maximise their chances of enjoying a healthy life.
 But wide gaps remain, and infants in lower socioeconomic groups have benefited less from falling mortality and morbidity rates.